 Installation can easily become costly depending on how you can discharge the air and energy is lost through the hole in the wall.

-The dehumidifier status is available, as well as data from sensors that record humidity (RH), temperature, etc., available.
+The Cloud model can be connected via WIFI.
+Dehumidifier status is available, as well as data from sensors that detect humidity (RH), temperature etc are available.

 This is included as a delivery in our Service agreement.